RobotNerd/proze/doc/language/compiler-directives.md

 Additional requirements:
 - Indentation directives must occur at the beginning of the paragraph before the first sentence.
 If placed anywhere else within the paragraph, it will be ignored.

+## Duplicate directives

+If you have duplicate compiler directives in the proze file, the last one overwrite the earlier ones.
+You should avoid having duplicate compiler directives to make it easier to understand how your document will be compiled.

 [Previous: Brackets](./brackets.md) | [Proze Language](./proze-language.md) | [Next: Comment Tokens](./comment-tokens.md)